Kyle-Pinkham/Branching_Merging/README.md

 By commiting this change, I am going to push this simple readme to the main server.
 Then, I should be able to merge every branch into master individually and push it into the origin master.
 This should ring true even if I add differences to the files.

+Why didn't it take my branch changes when I commited it to the web?